 - Cook with care – Without controlling portions, we tend to waste food when we prepare or cook too much.
 Remember fruit and vegetables ripen quickly and are best consumed daily.

 - Love your leftovers – Freeze leftovers to use for lunches, keep for snacks, or add to another main meal.

-- Consider composting – Turn your kitchen scraps into rich nutrients for your garden, and consider getting pets like chickens or guinea pigs.
+- Consider composting – Turn your kitchen scraps into rich nutrients for your garden, get a Bokashi bucket, consider owning pets like chickens or guinea pigs.